luomichelle/Mongoose-and-Cheerio-/readme.md

 When you’re ready to connect Mongoose with your remote database, simply paste the URI string as the lone argument of your mongoose.connect() function.
 That’s it!
 Watch this demo of a possible submission.

-Your site doesn't need to match the demo's style, but feel free to attempt something similar if you'd like.
-Otherwise, just be creative!
-Instructions

 Create an app that follows this user story: